Gerald of Wales: Early life

 Born c.
 1146 at Manorbier Castle in Pembrokeshire, Wales, Gerald was of mixed Norman and Welsh descent.
-Gerald was the youngest son of William Fitz Odo de Barry (or Barri), the common ancestor of the De Barry family of Barry, Glamorganshire, who subsequently invaded Ireland, a retainer of Arnulf de Montgomery and Gerald de Windsor, and one of the most powerful Anglo-Norman barons in Wales.
-His mother was Angharad FitzGerald, a daughter of Gerald FitzWalter of Windsor, Constable of Pembroke Castle, and his wife Nest ferch Rhys, daughter of Rhys ap Tewdwr, the last King of South Wales.
-Through his mother Angharad, Gerald was a nephew of David FitzGerald, Bishop of St Davids, as well as a great-nephew of Gruffydd ap Rhys, the son and heir of Rhys ap Tewdwr, and a cousin of Rhys ap Gruffydd, the famous Arglwydd (Lord) Rhys and his family.
+Gerald was the youngest son of William Fitz Odo de Barry (or Barri), the common ancestor of the de Barry family of Barry, Glamorganshire, who subsequently invaded Ireland, a retainer of Arnulf de Montgomery and Gerald de Windsor, and one of the most powerful Anglo-Norman barons in Wales.
+His mother was Angharad FitzGerald, a daughter of Gerald FitzWalter of Windsor, Constable of Pembroke Castle, and his wife Nest ferch Rhys, daughter of Rhys ap Tewdwr, King of Deheubarth, making Gerald the king's great grandson.
+Through his mother, Gerald was also a nephew of David FitzGerald, Bishop of St Davids, as well as a great-nephew of Gruffydd ap Rhys, the son and heir of Rhys ap Tewdwr, and a cousin of Rhys ap Gruffydd, the famous Arglwydd (Lord) Rhys and his family.

 Gerald received his initial education at the Benedictine house of Gloucester, followed by a period of study in Paris from c.
 1165–74, where he studied the trivium.
 He was employed by Richard of Dover, the Archbishop of Canterbury, on various ecclesiastical missions in Wales, and distinguished himself by his efforts to remove supposed abuses of consanguinity and tax laws flourishing in the Welsh church at the time.
 He was appointed in 1174 as Archdeacon of Brecon, to which was attached a residence at Llanddew.
 He obtained this position by reporting the existence of the previous archdeacon's mistress; the man was promptly dismissed.
 While administering this post, Gerald collected tithes of wool and cheese from the populace; the income from the archdeaconry supported him for many years.

 Upon the death of his uncle, the Bishop of St Davids, in 1176, the chapter nominated Gerald as his successor.
 St Davids had the long-term aim of becoming independent of Canterbury, and the chapter may have thought that Gerald was the man to take up its cause.
 King Henry II of England, fresh from his struggle with Archbishop Thomas Becket, promptly rejected Gerald in favour of Peter de Leia, one of his Norman retainers, possibly because Gerald's Welsh blood and ties to the ruling family of Deheubarth made him seem like a troublesome prospect.
 According to Gerald, the king said at the time: "It is neither necessary nor expedient for king or archbishop that a man of great honesty or vigour should become Bishop of St Davids, for fear that the Crown and Canterbury should suffer thereby.
 Such an appointment would only give strength to the Welsh and increase their pride."
 The chapter acquiesced in the decision, and Gerald, disappointed with the result, withdrew to the University of Paris.
 From c.
 1179-8, he studied and taught canon law and theology.
 He returned to England and spent an additional five years studying theology.
 In 1180, he received a minor appointment from the Bishop of St Davids, which he soon resigned.